-Many types of foot conditions can only be treated effectively through the use of certain procedures that may be uncomfortable or painful.
+Many types of foot conditions can only be treated effectively through the use of certain procedures that may be uncomfortable or painful such as foot surgery.
 Fortunately, anesthesia is available for these types of procedures.
 Anesthesia allows your doctor to operate on you while you stay comfortable and free of any pain.
 There are different types that can be used for different things.

 What Does an Anesthesiologist Do?